RanaNakul/FusionPlayer/README.md

-🎬 Video Player Component
+🎬 Fusion Player

-A simple React-based video player application that allows users to search and watch videos using the YouTube API.
-The app fetches real-time video data and displays search results with playable video previews.
+A modern, lightweight, and highly-customizable React video player built for the modern web.
+Designed with Next.js and Tailwind CSS in mind, it pairs a clean UI with power-user features while staying fully editable.

 🚀 Features

-🔍 Search videos using the YouTube API

 ▶️ Play selected videos directly in the app